-If you have intentions of building a startup in Nigeria’s health-tech ecosystem, be ready to fight the competition.
+If you have intentions of building a telemedicine startup in Nigeria, be ready to fight the competition.

 More telemedicine startups are popping up all over the place in Nigeria [we don’t have the statistics now].

-Most of them are doing the same thing [only a few of them are adding unique features, like features that make it easy for HMO services to be integrated into telemedicine structures — that’s a clue].
+Most of them are doing the same thing [only a few of them are adding unique features, like making it easy for HMO services to be integrated into telemedicine structures — that’s a cue].

 How do you want to stand out?